helena-cruse/workflow-repo-ca/README.md

 -ESLint- for code linting and error checking
 - Prettier- for consistent code formatting
 - Husky- to run checks automatically before commints
-- TailwindCSS- for stylugn and responsive layout -Vitest- for running unit tests
+- TailwindCSS- for styling and responsive layout
+- Vitest- for running unit tests
 - Playwrigt- for end-to-end (E2E) browser testing
 - Live-server- for running the project locally during development and testing